SpektraSystems/CloudLabs-Azure/azure-migrate-for-servers/instructions/intro.md

 In this lab we are going to look at the process involved to migrate a system we've previously assessed and determined is a good candidate to move to Azure.
 We will cover the following topics:

-  * Setting up the source environment for migration to Azure
+  * Set up the source environment for migration to Azure
-  * Setting up the Azure Migrate Assessment
+  * Register the Azure Migrate appliance and start continuous discovery
-  * Creating and enabling replication
+  * Create an Azure Migrate assessment
+  * Start replicating servers to Azure
-  * Doing a Test Migration
+  * Run a test migration
-  * Reviewing our migrated server
+  * Review the migrated server